Stephen-Gates/report-gallery/docs/metrics/index.md

 There are four types of reports:

-1. [Application Portfolio](application-portfolio-report.md) - *What is the question about fitness and criticality?*
+1. [Application Portfolio](application-portfolio-report.md) - *Which applications need investment or replacement?*
 1. [Project Portfolio](project-portfolio-report.md) - *What is the question about risk and value?*
 1. [Provider Portfolio](provider-portfolio-report.md) - *What is the question about criticality and quality?*
 1. [Lifecycle and Age](lifecycle-and-age-report.md)